 For qualification humidity test the space segment equipment shall be installed in the chamber and tested in accordance with the following processes and steps:

-Pretest Conditions.
-Keep the chamber temperature at room ambient conditions with uncontrolled humidity.
+Pretest conditions.
+Keep the chamber temperature at room conditions with uncontrolled humidity.

 Cycle 1.
 Perform the following process: